Cofa12/LangDocs/README.md

     - the description page has a photo, histroy of the lang and a button to go to this docs .
     - admin has a profile page with all authentications .
     - and post page to post a photo and a card .

+- Logs
+    - Using bootstrap for buliding the layouts
+    - [ migrations - ]